babysnakes/duwop/README.md

   environment variable) to make sure your editing the development state directory.
-If you have setup your `.env` file correctly (previous bullet) and you are running from within the repository root you don't have to do anything, the development `devdata` directory is enabbled automatically.
+If you have setup your `.env` file correctly (previous bullet) and you are running from within the repository root you don't have to do anything, the development `devdata` directory is enabled automatically.
 * Do not use `--log-to-file` option as the log directory is hard-coded.

 ### Contributors